 In this way, the transactions are kept from being broadcast on the main Bitcoin blockchain while also being verifiable and accurate.
-These off-chain (Layer 2) transactions occur independently of on-chain (Layer 1) transactions and do not have to be updated on the main blockchain unless the two parties open or close a channel.
+This off-chain (Layer 2) transactions occur independently of on-chain (Layer 1 or the so-called “Layer 1 Crypto“) transactions and do not have to be updated on the main blockchain unless the two parties open or close a channel.
 Many Lightning Network transactions can occur before their record is broadcast to the blockchain.

 Once the two participants decide to close the transaction channel, all of the channel’s information is then consolidated into one transaction, which is sent to the Bitcoin main net for settlement.
 The goal is not to spam the main blockchain with dozens of small transactions, but rather to simplify them into one transaction that takes less time and effort for the nodes to validate.
 Last but not least, it makes bitcoin fees significantly lower.

 Bitcoin has value due to the same reason paper and digital cash do – it’s a handy form of money commonly accepted by people.
 It is used to transfer value and buy or sell things and services.
 Yet, unlike the US dollar, whose value and legal status are enforced by the government, Bitcoin’s value comes from – code, infrastructure, scarcity, and adoption.